HamzaOralK/carriage/README.md

 # Carriage
-Carriage is a Rust framework for web applications and API.
+Carriage is a Rust framework for web applications and API that I have developed to learn rust on the way.
 ## Usage
 ```rust
 #[tokio::main]